Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Preliminaries

-Dale's law is one of the most foundational principles in neuroscience, positing that most neurons exert a uniform influence on all of its postsynaptic targets, being either excitatory or inhibitory \citep{Barranca2022}.
-This is because a neuron releases a single type of neurotransmitter across all of its synaptic terminals, which in turn produces either an excitatory or inhibitory effect on postsynaptic neurons.
+A fundamental principle in the cortex is the functional segregation of neurons into distinct excitatory and inhibitory populations \citep{Barranca2022}.
+This circuit-level architecture implies that a given neuron typically exerts a uniform influence (either depolarization or hyperpolarization) on all its postsynaptic targets.
 When translating this principle to artificial neural networks, all outgoing synaptic weights from a given neuron should share the same sign.
-This makes standard initialization techniques like Xavier \citep{Glorot2010} and Kaiming \citep{He2015} initialization inapplicable, as they sample weights from zero-centered distributions that assign both positive and negative outgoing synapse weights to each neuron.
+This makes standard initialization techniques like Xavier \citep{Glorot2010} and Kaiming \citep{He2015} initialization inapplicable, as they sample weights from zero-centered distributions that assign both positive and negative weights to each neuron.